cloudmesh-community/fa18-516-08/project-report/report.md

 **:mortar_board: Learning Objectives**

 * Understand RESTful APIs and explore basic CRUD operations
+* Learn about OpenAPI documentation using Swagger 2.0
 * Apply REST understanding to Amazon's FaaS offering - AWS Lambda
 * Learn AWS SDK for Python - boto3
 * Use boto3 and Python Flask framework for building RESTful API with AWS Lambda as the resource